We respect your privacy

 The respect for confidentiality by Gamble Jones Investment Counsel is stated in the Client Retention Letter Agreement.
 In order to further articulate our feelings on this subject, we have developed this policy to let you know how important your privacy is to us.
-We will do the utmost to maintain the confidentiality of the nonpublic personal information you have disclosed to us.
+We will do our utmost to maintain the confidentiality of the nonpublic personal information you have disclosed to us.
 Below we have outlined how we collect your information and how we use your information.

 Information We Collect